vipinvkmenon/terraform-exporter-btp/docs/btptf.md

-# Terraform exporter for SAP BTP
+# Terraform Exporter for SAP BTP

-This document explains the syntax and parameters for the various Terraform exporter for SAP BTP commands.
+This document explains the syntax and parameters for the various Terraform exporters for SAP BTP commands.

 ## btptf